๎ซ

 Choose Home-Based Child Care

-Families who prefer quality child care in a home setting can rest assured that our Family Child Care services are highly regulated by the Air Force.
+Families who prefer quality child care in a home setting can rest assured that our Family Child Care services are both nationally accredited, and highly regulated.

 FCC care is available for children ages two weeks to 12 years of age.
 Family Child Care solutions are available to fit virtually every schedule, deployment, or special need.